Tiendil/feeds.fun/README.md

 - [ ] personalized names for tags
 - [ ] normalize urls for feeds
 - [ ] normalize urls for entities
+- [ ] do not run processors for entries with duplicated content

 # Commands